 If you haven’t picked up on it already one of the big changes for our family this fall has been that we made the decision to send Emma off to middle school…no more homeschooling for my oldest girl.
 It was definitely a big decision.
 But I wouldn’t necessarily describe it as hard.
 I think we all knew the timing was right and once we found the place that was the right fit, everything seemed to fall into place.
+You can check out this page for more information.

 For her mama, it meant a lot of anxiety this summer.
 I felt like I needed to soak up every moment before sending her off for seven hours of her day, five days a week.
 And there’s nothing like sending your child off to school to dredge up all those homeschooling insecurities that are always swirling around in the back of your head.
 It was easy to let myself doubt all the things I’d taught her and start to panic about the things she ‘wasn’t going to know.’